 During its 2016 fiscal year, which ended in January, Sears lost $1.129 billion on revenue of $25.1 billion.
 For the first three quarters of fiscal 2016, SHLD had lost $1.6 billion on revenue of $16 billion.

-Normally it’s noth something I’d give a lot of thought, but then by sheer coincidence something just happened to me which directly related to this story.
+Normally it’s not something I’d give a lot of thought, but then by sheer coincidence, something just happened to me which directly related to this story.
 I got home this evening and there was a letter in my mailbox from SEARS.
-A couple of years ago I got a SEARS credit card.
+Several years ago I got a SEARS credit card.
 There’s a store near my job, so I figured you never know when it will come in handy.
-But I haven’t had any reason to use it since then.
+But I haven’t had many reasons to use it since then.
 So the letter informs me that a review of my account shows that I haven’t used the card in over 17 months.
 Therefore it tells me that if I do not use the card by March 31st of this year, they will lower my credit limit from $5000 to $2001.

 How does this make any sense?

 Clearly, the goal here is to get me to spend money at SEARS, which would be understandable even if they weren’t in financial trouble.
 But who thought this was the best way to go about it?
 Think about it, they’re basically threatening to take away something that I’m not currently using.
 If I’m not using my card with X amount of available credit, what makes them think I’d be more inclined to use it after they cut that credit amount limit more than in half?

 And how did they decide to cut it to $2001, why not just an even $2000?
 Ignoring that, what’s the difference to them?
 Is the company going to save money by giving me less credit that I’m not using anyway?
 If this were some kind of issue about not wanting to maintain inactive accounts, like perhaps they thought it was not used because I’m dead, then I could see sending a letter saying I need to use the card or else it would be closed.
 My card is due to expire later this year, they could just say that if there was no use or balance by then, they would simply not renew the account.